 Ally is an online bank with its origins as GM’s financing division back in 1919.
 You can check on your accounts both on desktop and on mobile, whether through your browser or the bank’s mobile app.

-The online banking arm of the investment bank, Goldman Sachs Bank USA, or Marcus by Goldman Sachs®, offers some great interest rates on its CDs, namely on its High Yield CDs of 12 months and longer.
+The online banking arm of the investment bank, Marcus by Goldman Sachs, or Marcus by Goldman Sachs®, offers some great interest rates on its CDs, namely on its High Yield CDs of 12 months and longer.
 The 12-year account even earns at a higher rate than some of the bank’s longer terms.
 Marcus’ short-term accounts, six and nine months long, earn at less competitive rates.

 Marcus’ nine High Yield CDs each require at least $500 to open.
 Since Marcus is entirely online, you can fund the account with an electronic transfer from an external account, a wire transfer or by mailing a check (no cash).
 If you fund the account within 10 days of opening and the rate has gone up since then, Marcus guarantees you’ll earn at the highest advertised rate they can offer on that term.